telerik/kendo-theme-bootstrap/docs/customization.md

 # Customization

-The following table lists the available variables for customizing the Bootstrap theme.
+The following list describes the theme variables available for adjustment in the Kendo UI Bootstrap theme for Angular.

 <style>
 .theme-variables th,